Serving all people by providing personalized health and wellness through exemplary care, education and research.

 After a diagnosis of stomach cancer, you will likely have other tests.
-These tests help your health care providers learn more about your cancer.
+These tests help your healthcare providers learn more about your cancer.
 They can help show if the cancer has grown into nearby areas or spread to other parts of the body.
 The test results help your healthcare providers decide the best ways to treat the cancer.
 If you have any questions about these or other tests, be sure to talk with your healthcare team.

 Endoscopic ultrasound (EUS)

 Positron-emission tomography (PET) scan

 A CT scan is a series of X-rays that are put together by a computer.
 You may have CT scans of your chest, abdomen, and pelvis.
 These are to check for signs of cancer in other organs like your liver or lungs.
 The test shows nearby lymph nodes or glands, too.
 Lymph nodes are common places for stomach and other cancers to spread.